Making A Will Checklist

-My name is Adrian Chambers and I am a lawyer who specialises in creating and preparing Wills.
-I aim to provide a personal tailored approach to your individual circumstances.
-If you are thinking of making a Will, you should read this page and it Will provide factors for you to consider when we take your instructions.
+If you are considering making a Will, you should read this page and it will provide factors for you to consider when we take your instructions.

-If you are thinking of making a Will then its often helpful to have some sort of check list that you can use to help make sure that you cover all of the important points.
-So we have set out below the main things you need to consider if you are thinking of making a Will.
-We hope it helps.
-If you do have any questions please call us for a free no obligation chat.
-The various things to think about are listed below.
+If you are thinking about making a Will then its often helpful to have a Will checklist that you can use to help make sure that you cover all of the important points.
+We have set out the main things you need to consider if you are thinking of making a Will below.

 We need to know that you have made a Will in the past and if so where it is stored so that it can be destroyed when your new Will is made.
 It is not a major concern if you do not know where the previous Will is, as any new Will that is created revokes any former Wills.

 We will need your personal and beneficiaries details including your full name, address, date of birth and details of your immediate family.

 Executors and Trustees

 Executors ensure that your wishes are carried out when you die.
 They have the job of collecting in all your assets, accessing bank accounts and paying off your funeral expenses and any debts and then distributing your estate in accordance with the terms of your Will.